-AWS Vs Azure
+AWS Vs Azure Comparison: Which is Better?

-- AWS: AWS EC2 gives its users the option to configure their own virtual machines, choose the pre-configured images of machine and customize the MIS.
-The users are also given the flexibility to choose the required memory capacity, power, number of virtual machines required and the size from the customized availability zones.
+- AWS: AWS EC2 gives its users the option to configure their own virtual machines, choose the pre-configured images of machines, and customize the MIS.
+The users are also given the flexibility to choose the required memory capacity, power, number of virtual machines required, and the size from the customized availability zones.
 It even permits them to select the different regions that are to be used at the launch time.

 - AWS: The charges on Amazon are based on the model of pay-as-you-go, which are basically the hourly consumption rates.
 Here, below, are mentioned the purchasable instances: